How to sharpen a

 The idea is to wear/sharpen the edge down from the top side (the inside), take the burr off and fine tune the edge from the back.
 Always stroke at the same angle.

-Cone shaped stones are also an excellent choice to bring your edges flat after repeated sharpening and honings with dowel sticks.
+Cone shaped stones are also an excellent choice for sharpening your hook knife bringing your edges flat after repeated sharpening and honings with dowel sticks.

-Using contact cement, glue a piece of 5 or 6 oz leather around a 1.25 cm (1/2") dowel.
+Using contact cement, glue a piece of 6 or 8 oz leather around a 1.25 cm (1/2") dowel.
 Rub jeweler's rouge or a fine honing compound into the leather and strop the edge.
 Inside and outside.
-Folow the bevel on the inside and keep your blade flat for the outside hone.
+Follow the bevel on the inside and keep your blade flat for the outside hone.